keirthana/anbox-cloud-docs/reference/application-manifest.md

 Name                  | Value type | Description
 ----------------------|------------|-------------------------
-`keep`                |  array     | Contents under the [APP_DIR](https://discourse.ubuntu.com/t/hooks/28555#environment-variables-1) directory to be preserved in the application image after the bootstrap is finished.
+`keep`                |  array     | Contents under the APP_DIR directory to be preserved in the application image after the bootstrap is finished.
 Wildcard patterns are supported.
-See [pattern syntax](https://golang.org/pkg/path/filepath/#Match) for more details.
+See {ref}`sec-env-variables` and [pattern syntax](https://golang.org/pkg/path/filepath/#Match) for more information.

 To minimise the application size, most contents under the `APP_DIR` directory are removed when the application bootstrap is finished.
 By default, only the metadata content is preserved.
 If a hook requires any other files under the `APP_DIR` directory during the regular instance runtime, you must include them in the application image.